pivotal/LicenseFinder/README.md

 ### Decisions file

-Any decisions you make about approvals will be recorded in a YAML file.
-Be default, `license_finder` expects it to be named `doc/dependency_decisions.yml`.
-All commands can be passed `--decisions_file` to override this location.
-See [Configuration](#configuration) for other options.
+Any decisions you make about approvals will be recorded in a YAML file named `doc/dependency_decisions.yml`.

 This file must be committed to version control.
 Rarely, you will have to manually resolve conflicts in it.
 In this situation, keep in mind that each